 • Quantifying your prospect’s problem in dollar terms

-Hayden Burgess is a Sales Trainer with Sales Impact Group
+Brett Burgess is a Sales Trainer and Programme Developer for Sales Impact Group.